 Please note that these links are provided as a resource and for informational purposes and are not endorsed by the University of Memphis in any way.

-Resources page with helpful tips and strategies to help those struggling with anxiety.
+Resources page with helpful tips and strategies to help those struggling in relation to Covid-19.

 Live Wellness YouTube Channel

 Visit our channel for a variety of virtual workshops and practices about living wellness!

 Mindfulness - Learn what it means to be present in the moment, find ways to manage unwanted thoughts, and incorporating mindfulness practice into your daily life.